 Suicide Theory in Court

 Attorney David Phillips had planned to base his defense for Neal Cassada on the evidence for suicide and was disappointed that Cassada died before trial.
 Most of the suicide evidence went unused during Mark Carver's trial which was led by attorney Brent Ratchford, who at the time did not believe suicide had occurred.
-Phillips assisted Ratchford for Carver's trial and presented the suicide theory during closing arguments, but the closing arguments were not included in the trial transcript, so public records of the suicide defense are limited to news reports from the trial.
+Phillips assisted Ratchford for Carver's trial and presented the suicide theory during closing arguments, but the closing arguments were not transcribed, so public records of the suicide defense are limited to news reports from the trial.
 Five years after Carver's trial, Ratchford told The Charlotte Observer, "I don't know what happened.
 I don't know who killed her.
 But I know it wasn't Mark.
 I know it wasn't Neal."

-Members of the media, public and legal community have generally agreed that Mark Carver's conviction is questionable, but disagreement is sharp over whether or not Yarmolenko may have committed suicide.
+Members of the media, public and legal community have generally agreed that Mark Carver's conviction is questionable, but disagreement has been sharp over whether or not Yarmolenko may have committed suicide.
 The reasons against suicide usually center around the benevolent side of Yarmolenko's personality and the fact that she was found with multiple ligatures around her neck.
 Anyone familiar with suicidal risk factors or suicidal strangulation research knows that multiple ligatures are in fact a common finding in suicidal strangulation and that people at risk for suicide may display varying warning signs.

 - Bolton SL, Sareen J. Sexual orientation and its relation to mental disorders and suicide attempts: findings from a nationally representative sample.
 Can J Psychiatry.
 2011 Jan;56(1):35-43.
 PubMed PMID: 21324241.